 As more than 4,000 planners prepared to travel to Phoenix on the eve of the National Planning Conference, the U.S. Department of Labor issued its monthly jobs report.
 The numbers were historic:

-For 73 consecutive months, the United States added private sector jobs.
-That’s the longest streak on record.
-Moreover, the recovery in local government gained strength with 12,800 new positions in March and growth for a 15th straight month.
+For 73 consecutive months, the United States added private-sector jobs.
+That's the longest streak on record.
+Moreover, the recovery in local government gained strength with 12,800 new positions in March and growth for the 15th straight month.

 In her remarks at the annual awards luncheon, U.S. Housing and Urban Development Principal Deputy Assistant Secretary Harriet Tregoning called addressing income inequality and equitable growth "the issue of our time" in planning.

 HUD Prosperity Playbook initiative

 The discussion of planning for inclusive growth was joined at the conference by U.S. Department of Transportation officials touting their "ladders of opportunity" work as part of a day-long convening of regional planning agencies from across the nation led by the APA Regional and Intergovernmental Planning Division.